VeegY/copare-template/README.md

 processes to be run by a single entity, such as testing, documentation generation and other things.

 *ToDo*
+* [ ] Set-Up [eslint rules](https://eslint.org/docs/rules/) - Most importantly the once that can be fixed with --fix.
 * [ ] Basic Code Structure and NPM dependencies
 * [ ] Add Release notes handler
 * [ ] Add more todo items